Constructing Effective Customer Feedback Systems -- A Design Science Study Leveraging Blockchain Technology: Conclusion

 The results point to various avenues for future research.
 Firstly, the software artifact and the instantiated system could be utilized in organizations other than libraries to evaluate the generality of the found design principles and thus increase the confidence in the problem-solution link.
 Secondly, the reduced provision of unsolicited feedback by the control group when compared to the treatment group indicates a crowding out of intrinsic motivation.
 This could be validated in future work by further analyzing the interplay of the applied incentivizes.
-In particular, because we found that the quality of provided feedback in form of contextualizations is improved by applying cryptoeconomic incentives while increasing the quantity, future studies could investigate the impact of varying combinations of cryptoeconomic incentives on the characteristics of provided feedback to identify an optimal combination of incentives.
-Third, considering the importance of values for humans and the findings of this work, the DSR community could theorize how value-sensitive design methods can be integrated in established DSR methodologies to make design knowledge comparable across application domains and to enhance the confidence in problem-solution links.
+In particular, because we found that the quality of provided feedback in form of contextualizations is improved by applying cryptoeconomic incentives while increasing the quantity (aligned with other parallel studies~\citep{ballandies2022to,Pournaras2023}), future studies could investigate the impact of varying combinations of cryptoeconomic incentives on the characteristics of provided feedback to identify an optimal combination of incentives.
+Third, the DSR community could explore the extent to which design knowledge in the form of design principles can be compared between application domains that require the same values in their design.
+This would eventually reduce design time as design knowledge could be transferred between application domains via values.

 \setstretch{2.0} \typeout{}